RajTandel2511/Invoice_Parser/README.md

-# InvoiceFlow - Frontend Demo
+# InvoiceFlow - Invoice Processing System

-A modern React-based invoice processing dashboard built with TypeScript, Tailwind CSS, and shadcn/ui components.
-This is a frontend-only demo version with mock data for localhost development.
+A modern React-based invoice processing system with Python backend for OCR and invoice processing.
+Supports both localhost and network deployment.

 ## Features